-Medical students enrolled in the Liaison Committee on Medical Education (LCME)-accredited medical schools in the United States, Puerto Rico and Canada, and resident-physicians enrolled in training programs may apply for a one-month research elective in preventive medicine with the General Preventive Medicine Residency (GPMR) Program.
+Medical students may apply for a one-month research elective in preventive medicine with the General Preventive Medicine Residency (GPMR) Program.
 This rotation is formally precepted by the Program Director and supervised by the Chief Resident.

 Objectives of our Research Elective in Preventive Medicine:

 - To expose rotators to different aspects of preventive medicine in a theoretical and practical manner.

 - To introduce rotators to statistical and epidemiological principles required for population-based fields.

-- To learn and apply the Problem Solving in Public Health framework to an area of preventative medicine interest.
+- To learn and apply the Problem Solving in Public Health framework to an area of preventive medicine interest.

 - To provide opportunity for rotators to pursue learning and make contacts with professionals at the Johns Hopkins Bloomberg School of Public Health.

 - To familiarize rotators with our GPMR curriculum, residents, faculty and staff.

 - Problem Solving in Public Health Research Project: rotators conduct a short research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
 Residents write a research paper and present their work during the last week of their rotation.

 - Biostatistics and Epidemiology Modules: rotators independently complete online biostatistics and epidemiology modules then participate in a group discussion to consolidate knowledge learned.